mttechnology/python-skillset-showcase/README.md

 ## 📂 Project Structure

 Each project is organized in its own directory and includes:
-- A Jupyter notebook with source code
+- One or more Jupyter notebooks containing source code that addresses the same topic using different approaches
 - A project-specific `README.md` explaining the task, logic, and outcomes
 - A `requirements.txt` if external packages are used